galaxeeranger/FastAPI_JWT/README.md

 Hit the url you got in terminal and your good to go.:

-If you want to check the api got to this url
+If you want to check the api go to this url

 http://127.0.0.1:8000/docs  # paste in browser